Anatolij Kovtun

 Anatolij Kovtun (31 December 1960 – 22 February 2005) was a Ukrainian basketball player and a member of the Soviet Union national basketball team.
-He won the Soviet championship twice, with CSKA Moscow and Stroitel Kiev, and the Icelandic championship once with KR.
+He won the Soviet championship twice, with CSKA Moscow and BC Budivelnyk Kyiv, and the Icelandic championship once with KR.

 Early life

 Kovtun grew up in Simferopol where he started playing basketball.

 Playing career

 Kovtun joined Úrvalsdeild karla club KR in 1989, under head coach László Németh, becoming the first Soviet player to play for an Icelandic team.
 With KR, Kovtun teamed up with American Jónatan James Bow, who was on a loan from Haukar, in the FIBA Korać Cup which was, according to FIBA, the first time an American and a Soviet player played together in the Cup.
 In the Úrvalsdeild, Kovtun averaged 16.9 points and 11.0 rebounds and helped KR to its first national championship in 11 years.
 During the summer of 1990, Kovtun was seriously injured in a car crash that killed his friend.
 After the accident, he was in a coma for six days and permanently lost the sight on one eye, effectively ending his professional career.